CrunchyData/postgres-operator/docs/content/tutorial/administrative-tasks.md

 [`customReplicationTLSSecret`]({{< relref "/tutorial/customize-cluster.md" >}}#customize-tls) as well.
 {{% /notice %}}

-PgBouncer needs to be restarted after its certificates change.
+PGO automatically notifies PgBouncer when there are changes to the contents of PgBouncer certificate Secrets.
+Recent PgBouncer versions load those changes without downtime, but versions prior to 1.16.0 need to be restarted manually.
 There are a few ways to do it:

 1. Store the new certificates in a new Secret.
 Edit the PostgresCluster object